Table of Contents

 Why Is a Web Life Cycle Model Important?

-A web life cycle model is essential because it provides a clear process for building, launching, and maintaining a website or web app.
-Without a structured approach, teams might miss important steps, leading to poor functionality, wasted time, and higher costs.
+A web life cycle model is important because it provides a systematic process for designing, developing, launching, and maintaining a website or web application.
+Without a structured approach, development teams may overlook critical steps, resulting in poor performance, increased costs, and wasted time.

-Here are some key reasons why a web life cycle model is important:
+Below are the main reasons why a web life cycle model is essential:

 5. Enhances Security and Performance